SaadOps/SafeSquid/linux-server-security-audit/README.md

 - **Permission Denied Errors**: Ensure you're running the script with `sudo`.

 - **Script Fails to Modify Configuration Files**: Verify file existence and permissions.

+- **Email Alerts Not Sending**: Ensure that `mailx` is correctly configured and that your server can send emails.

+---